DerekLai0109/ai_challenge_taiwan_2018_private/distributed-representation/details-of-cbow-and-skip-gram-model/cbow-model.md

 The CBOW model predicts one target word by its context words \[1\].

-Considering the CBOW model with one context word, which is reduced to a bigram model.
+Consider the CBOW model with one context word, which is reduced to a bigram model.

 In the bigram model, a word \(context word\) is given to predict the next word \(target word\).